Daplanet/baseapi/README.md

 But the most simple part is once the image is built this kicks off the service at $VIRTUAL_HOST.

 ### Virtual Machine
 We suggest looking at [denzuko-devops/assets](https://github.com/denzuko-devops/assets/blob/master/workstation/Vagrantfile) for an example demo vagrantfile to deploy into aws.
-But overall any ubuntu based would work.
+But overall any ubuntu or debian based image would work.

 ```
 vagrant plugin install vagrant-aws